Electric Powertrain Market

 -

-In March 2024, Siemens and Valeo entered a strategic partnership to develop integrated electric powertrain systems for electric vehicles.
-This collaboration aims to advance the efficiency of powertrains, focusing on motors, inverters, and battery integration for improved vehicle range and performance.
+In March 2024, Siemens and Valeo formed a strategic partnership to create integrated electric powertrain systems, enhancing motors, inverters, and battery integration for greater vehicle range and performance.

 Electric Powertrain Market Segment Analysis